0xcfff/todotxt.desktop/tasks/intellisense-textbox-reimplementation/implementation.md

 # IntellisenseTextBox Implementation Steps

+## ⚠️ CRITICAL IMPLEMENTATION RULE ⚠️
+**DO NOT PERFORM MORE THAN ONE STEP AT A TIME!
+STRICTLY!!!
+NEVER!!!**

+**MANDATORY PROCESS:**
+1. Complete ONE step completely
+2. Test that step thoroughly
+3. Get user confirmation that the step works
+4. ONLY THEN proceed to the next step
+5. If any step fails, STOP and get user input before continuing

+**VIOLATION OF THIS RULE WILL RESULT IN COMPLETE FAILURE**

 ## Overview
 This document provides a detailed, step-by-step implementation plan for reimplementing the IntellisenseTextBox component.
 Each step is designed to be small, testable, and build upon the previous step.